 If you have a dynamic IP address, you’ll need to install No-IP’s Dynamic Update Client (DUC).
 This is free software available from the “Download” section of the No-IP site or by clicking on the “Download” section located on the Dashboard page of your My No-IP account.

 If you do not wish to run a computer at all times you can see if a device at your network supports No-IP.com for Dynamic DNS updates.
 Some devices that include No-IP for Dynamic DNS can be Routers or Camera systems.
+Additionally here’s a general guide that works for the vast majority of devices.

 Step 6: Configure Your Router